eliabieri/wg_display/project_report.md

 The project was a big success for me.
 It yielded a V1.0 release that provides a good foundation for future extensions and improvements.

+The project also allowed me to learn a lot of new things on the way.
+I got way more proficient in writing Rust code!
+Having decided to use many novel technologies like Tailwind, writing webapps with Rust and using GitHub Actions for cross compilation, I almost never felt like I was just doing dummy work.
+With every step on the way, I had to aquire new knowledge and skills, study documentation and exchange with other people.

 ### User feedback

 The feedback I received from the users (my roommates) was very positive.